eptecon/SmartScale/README.md

 ## Software

-Immediately after connecting, the device starts to send the measured weights to the cloud service ([GlueLogics](https://github.com/eptecon/gluelogics)) enabling analytics for your working environment, even without invasive notifications.
+Immediately after connecting with a server over WLAN, the device starts to send the measured weights to the cloud service ([GlueLogics](https://github.com/eptecon/gluelogics)) enabling analytics for your working environment, even without invasive notifications.

 ---